casewalker/files-site/README.md

 * Each page has a "new directory" button which will create a new dir in the current location

 Nice-to-haves:
-* Breadcrumbs at the top?
-  - [x] I think instead of breadcrumbs, I might want a nested wiki sidebar
-  - [x] Actually both
-  - [x] Don't forget to make the last breadcrumb not a link
-  - [x] Make the link-crumbs look like links somehow
-  - [] Figure out what I want to do with icons/nav-buttons in sm
-  * Make the sidebar directories into links (that look like links?)
+* Make the sidebar directories into links? (that look like links?
+Perhaps files instead?)
-* Previews of the files?
-Maybe... probably not really, data compromise concerns
 * Updated URL for subdirectories
+* Deep linking that persists after logging in
 * Automated emails of usage/access every week: users, locations, downloads, etc.
-* Deep linking that persists after logging in
+* User Management controls - change password?

 Must have?
 * Limit users to X downloads per day (3?) and Y downloads per week (10?).
 If someone wants to download more, they'll have to talk to me.
   * Most easily managed with a DynamoDB table
+  * Overrideable on an individual level with some kind of controls
+  * Perhaps display how many downloads a user has left?
+* Automatic logout after inactivity